AlchemistPenn/ICME2024-Repository/README.md

 # Multi-Dimension Full Scene Integrated Visual Emotion Analysis Network
 ![network](network.png)
-The Pytorch implementation of “Multi-Dimension Full Scene Integrated Visual Emotion Analysis Network”
+The Pytorch implementation of “Multi-Dimension Full Scene Integrated Visual Emotion Analysis Network”.

 This is a preprint version for  2024 ICME.